nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 </div>

 ### Main page
-The main page of the application when the user first enters the app.
+The commands listed below can only be used in the `Main Page` of the app.

 #### List all unarchived cases in Home section: `list case`
 Shows the `Home` section and lists all unarchived cases in PIVOT.